 Security of its IT systems is of great importance to the city of Delft.
 Despite all our precautions, we can’t rule out the possibility of a weak spot.

 If you have found a weak spot in one of the IT systems of the city of Delft, we invite you to contact us, so we can take action to fix the vulnerability as soon as possible.
-To deal with the vulnerabilities in the City of Delft’s IT systems in a responsible way, we use the following rules for Responsible disclosure.
+To deal with the vulnerabilities in the City of Delft’s IT systems in a responsible way, we use the following rules for Coordinated vulnerability disclosure.

 The City of Delft would like to ask you: